John Kettlewell: Life

 He was the second son of John Kettlewell, a merchant at Northallerton, Yorkshire, by his wife, Elizabeth Ogle, was born 10 March 1653, and was educated at Northallerton Grammar School under Thomas Smelt, a royalist, whose other pupils included George Hickes, William Palliser, Thomas Burnet, Thomas Rymer, and John Radcliffe.
 Kettlewell matriculated at St Edmund Hall, Oxford on 11 November 1670, and graduated B.A.
 20 June 1674.
 On Radcliffe's resignation of a fellowship at Lincoln College, Oxford, Kettlewell was elected in his place in July 1675, with the backing of George Hickes, then himself a fellow.
 For about five years he acted as tutor in college, and proceeded M.A.
 3 May 1677.

 He was ordained deacon by John Fell in Christ Church Cathedral 10 June 1677, and priest 24 February 1678.
 The reputation which his first book made for him led to his appointment as chaplain to Anne, Countess of Bedford, and to his presentation by Simon Digby, 4th Baron Digby to the vicarage of Coleshill, Warwickshire (December 1682).
 He resigned his fellowship at Lincoln College on 22 November 1683, devoted himself to his parish, where he preached the high church doctrine of passive obedience.
 In 1685 Kettlewell married.

 Through the Glorious Revolution he preached strongly against rebellion; he adhered consistently to this principle, and was deprived of his vicarage in 1690.
 He moved to London, and spent the remainder of his life, occupied in the composition of devotional books and controversial tracts.
 Shortly before his death he proposed to Bishop Thomas Ken the establishment of a fund for the relief of the suffering deprived clergy; and circulars asking for subscriptions were issued.
-But the charitable scheme was regarded by the government as a seditious usurpation of authority, and prosecutions were instituted.
+However, the charitable scheme was regarded by the government as a seditious usurpation of authority, and prosecutions were instituted.
 Kettlewell died at his house in Gray's Inn Lane on 12 April 1695, at the age of 42.
 He was buried on 15 April in the church of All Hallows Barking, in the same grave in which William Laud had been interred, and was commemorated in a Latin inscription on a marble tablet erected by his widow at the east end of the church.
 At Kettlewell's funeral Ken officiated for the only time in public after his deprivation.

 Kettlewell had married at Whitchurch, near Reading, on 4 October 1685, Jane, daughter of Anthony Lybb of Hardwick House in the parish of Whitchurch; they had no children.
 His papers were entrusted by his widow to Robert Nelson, who published some of them.